 Median salaries for autism rehabilitation therapists range from around $32,000 to $56,000 per year, according to Payscale.
 Entry-level salaries range from about $25,000 to $40,000 per year while the top-earning therapists take home around $49,000 to $75,000 per year.
-Obtaining certification, experience and training can help you increase your earnings in this profession.
+Getting certification, experience and training can help you increase your earnings in this profession.

 Degree and Education Requirements

-For most positions, a bachelor’s of science in applied behavior analysis is enough education to begin working with autistic children in therapy sessions.
+For most positions, a bachelor of science in applied behavior analysis is enough education to begin working with autistic children in therapy sessions.
 Work experience can provide enough training and qualification to move on to a position of greater responsibility.
 Some advanced positions are available for therapists with a master’s degree.
 Voluntary certification is another option for professionals in this field.
 Licensing is required in states that regulate applied behavior analysis.

 Pros and Cons of the Position

-Applied behavior analysis careers are expected to increase 8 percent over the next 10 years, or about the same as the average rate of growth for all occupations.
-Jobs in rehabilitation therapy will be in relatively high demand as more children are diagnosed with autism and similar neurological disorders.
+Applied behavior analysis careers are expected to increase eight percent over the next 10 years, or about the same as the average rate of growth for all occupations.
+Jobs in rehabilitation therapy will be in relatively high demand as more children are diagnosed with autism or similar neurological disorders.
 Positions will be available for bachelor’s degree holders as well as for specialists with master’s degrees in this field.
 Whether you continue your college education after receiving a bachelor’s degree should depend on your desire to hold a leadership position in the field of autism rehabilitation therapy.